LucaBrasi89/study/SunriseAirportMvn/README.md

     Prerequisites:

         -installed Java (version 1.8);
-        -internet connection for connected to remote DB;
+        -internet connection for reaching to remote DB;

     How to run: